ivanorot/CS530_Project3/README.md

 >
 >                make
 >
->run the executable:
+>run the executable (use the optional \<filetoparse>.txt if you are using
+>your own file and also make sure to include in the ./a3 directory; otherwise,
+>when running `parser` alone, it will use our *testing.txt* file):
 >
->                parser [<filetoparsed>.txt]
+>                parser [<filetoparse>.txt]

-upon execution, the program will output to the console each line that is read from the incoming file then determine and output, right after the line that was read, whether it is valid or invalid statement.
+upon execution, the program will output to the console each line that was read from the incoming file then determine and output, right after the line that was read, whether it is valid or where each part of the statement failed.
 If it is an invalid statment, it will also output a list errors found in the statement.

-An output example of this, using our `testing.txt` file, can be found in the "Test Result" section.

 ***